czbiohub-sf/MIDAS/docs/output.rst

 Rep-Genome Database
 +++++++++++++++++++

-The genome annotation for all the genomes were done by `Prokka <https://github.com/tseemann/prokka>`_, and the annotated genes were kept under the directory of ``genes_annotations/<species>/<genome>``.
+Genome annotation is performed using `Prokka <https://github.com/tseemann/prokka>`_, and the annotated genes are kept under the directory of ``genes_annotations/<species>/<genome>``.
-The rep-genome databases for the SNPs module analysis only included the gene annotations and sequences for the representative genomes, as specified in the TOC.
+The rep-genome database (for the SNV module) only includes the gene annotations and sequences for the representative genomes, as specified in the table of contents file.

 .. code-block:: shell